 open pit dewatering

-Groundwater seepage from a partly permafrost pit wall could create a host of operational problems in winter.
-Most of the groundwater flows were predicted to be along a few main structures or along single open joints.
+It was anticipated that groundwater seepage coming from a partly permafrost pit wall could create a host of operational problems in winter.
+Most of the groundwater flows were predicted to be along a few major structures or along single open joints.

-Generally these structures were near vertical, which created a problem when trying to intercept them with vertically drilled pumping wells.
+Generally these major structures were near vertical, which created a problem when trying to intercept them with vertically drilled depressurization wells.
 Either you hit one or you didn’t.

 The use of directional drilling of pumping wells is a great innovation

-It gives the opportunity to bend the pumping well to a angled orientation, allowing the well bore to cut across vertical structures rather than paralleling them.
-In addition, one could drill pumping wells near the pit crest targeting the ultimate pit bottom.
-This may help improve drainage near the operating benches as the pit deepens and may eliminate the need to install inpit pumping wells.
+Directional drilling of dewatering wells gives the opportunity to angle a pumping well to an orientation that allows the well bore to cut across vertical structures rather than paralleling them.
+In addition, one could drill pumping wells near the pit crest targeting towards the ultimate pit bottom.
+This may help improve drainage near the operating benches as the pit deepens and could eliminate the need to install inpit pumping wells if water becomes a problem.

-Some open pits have constructed underground drainage galleries around the pit circumference to help intercept groundwater seepage.
-Possibly directionally drilling aligned parallel to the pit wall can replace the need for these high cost drainage galleries.
+Some open pits have constructed underground drainage galleries around the pit circumference to help intercept deep groundwater seepage.
+Possibly directionally drilling aligned parallel to the pit wall can replace such high cost drainage galleries.

 The bottom line is that the directional drilling innovation makes a lot of sense and mine operators should take a look at it.
 It might help improve their pit dewatering systems.